gilbarbara/react-joyride/docs/migration.md

 There are a few changes to the step syntax too:

 **selector** ▶︎ **target**
-Now it supports HTMLElement and string.
+Now, it supports HTMLElement and string.

 **position** ▶︎ **placement**
-The default is **bottom** now
+The default is **bottom** now.

 **text** ▶︎ **content**